samthebest/dump/draft-blogs/types-time-for-data-science-to-catch-up.md

 Sorting out a proper build file for a Scala project with multiple dependencies is a multi-day ticket.
 Throw in a release process, some quirky libraries, deduplicate issues and Spark, and it's more like a whole week.
 Now try asking someone completely unfamiliar to Scala (and Java) and completely oblivious of it's benifits.

-Your essentially saying to a Data Scientist, your going to have to put more time and effort into getting a "word count" application to build than to get a highly complex mathematical algorithm to work, it's ridiculous.
+Your basically asking a Data Scientist to put more time & effort into their build than into some complex algorithm!
+Furthermore the setup overhead hugely stifles innovation and spikes, something extremly important in Data Science.

-It's not like other languages have it perfect, but I've never had as much pain in my favourite language Scala as I have in others (ignoring C and makefiles).
-From what I gather it seems it goes as follows (please comment and I'll add to this list):
+Let's loosley compare Scala with some other languages (please comment and I'll add to this list), it seems:

  - Python: install Anacanda and voila you can add an import for nearly anything you ever wanted
  - C# and F#: use a GUI, i.e. Visual Studio, to search for packages then click "add".
 Pretty simple.